 First, it’s important to determine all the ways your users could find and access your mobile app.
 You’ll be surprised by how many marketing channels can apply (and, in practice, do apply) to your app—the mobile web, the desktop web, email, text and SMS, social media platforms (among them, Facebook, LinkedIn, and Twitter), other apps, and paid promotion (including social media ads, Apple Search Ads, and more), among others.

 Next, it’s critical to confirm that you are monitoring your strategies not only for engaging with users within and across each of these channels, but also that you’re tracking them reliably and accurately.
-What’s important to stress is that fingerprinting and cookie-based methods of measurement and tracking do not allow for reliable cross-channel, cross-platform user attribution.
+What’s important to stress is that basic probabilistic modeling and cookie-based methods of measurement and tracking do not allow for reliable cross-channel, cross-platform user attribution.

-If you’re currently relying on fingerprinting or cookie-based methods of attribution, it could well be worth looking into people-based attribution as a far-superior alternative.
+If you’re currently relying on basic probabilistic modeling or cookie-based methods of attribution, it could well be worth looking into Branch’s attribution engine as a far-superior alternative.